 Fix-3 Check System Files-

-2. Now, copy and paste this command in the Command Prompt window, and hit Enter to execute it.
+2. To run the DISM you have to copy and paste this command and press Enter to execute it.

 DISM.exe /Online /Cleanup-image /Restorehealth